-The IRS' Exempt Organization online search tool is a good place to start.
+The IRS' Tax Exempt Organization online search tool is a good place to start.

-You also can check out the legitimacy of nonprofits via watchdog groups, such as the previously mentioned Charity Navigator, as well as the Better Business Bureau Wise Giving Alliance, GuideStar and Charity Watch.
+You also can check out the legitimacy of nonprofits via watchdog groups, such such as Candid (the newly merged GuideStar and Foundation Center), Charity Navigator, the Better Business Bureau Wise Giving Alliance and Charity Watch.